Catherine Fagan is based in Montréal and is a member of the Southern Inuit community of NunatuKavut in Labrador.

 Catherine has worked on cases at all court levels, including several Supreme Court of Canada cases.
 She is experienced in treaty compliance, Aboriginal rights and title claims, requirements to consult/obtain consent for resource development projects, endangered species and forestry.

-Finally, Catherine works with her clients to develop and draft community laws, and to plan and implement various community development and governance projects.
-She is particularly interested in working with communities to revitalize their traditional Indigenous laws and to incorporate them into modern legal structures.
+Catherine also works with her clients to develop and draft community laws, and to plan and implement various community development and governance projects.
+She is especially interested in working with communities to revitalize their traditional Indigenous laws and to incorporate them into modern legal structures.